 A mature construction organisation has an organisation-wide ability to manage design, construction and maintenance activities.
 The processes are communicated accurately to existing staff and new employees, and activities are carried out according to planned processes.
 The processes fit each situation well and are consistent with the way the work gets done.
 Roles and responsibilities are clear throughout the project and across the organisation.
 In mature organisations, managers monitor the quality of the product as well as client satisfaction.
-There is an objective basis for judging product quality and analysing problems with the product and process.
-The organisational culture includes time for reflection.
+There is an objective basis for judging product quality and analysing problems with the product and The organisational culture includes time for reflection.
 In general, disciplined processes are consistently followed because all the participants understand the value of doing so, and the infrastructure exists to support the processes.
 In a mature organisation, construction processes are well understood, usually thanks to practice, enforcement, documentation and training.
 After implementation, the processes are continually monitored and improved by their users.
 It is important to note that the actual performance of the project may not reflect the full process capability of the organisation.
-In some cases, the environment and outside factors can constrain the capability of the project.
-External constraints which can influence process capability include economic recessions, new supply chain relationships, and acquisitions and mergers.
-Mature organisations, such as those at Levels 2 and 3 of the SPICE framework, are able to adapt to these external factors.
+In some cases, the environment and outside factors can constrain the capability of the project. constraints which can influence process capability include economic recessions, new supply chain relationships, and acquisitions and mergers.
+Mature organisations, are considered as capable of adapting to these external factors.